Fed poised for further US rate hike as political pressure mounts

 As central bankers walk a tightrope fighting inflation while avoiding tipping the economy into a recession, politicians are ramping up pressure on Fed officials amid growing worries of a downturn.

-Senator Sherrod Brown, the Democratic chair of the Senate Banking Committee, urged the Fed last month to show commitment to its multi-pronged legal mandate -- of promoting maximum employment, stable prices, and moderate long-term interest rates in the economy.
+Senator Sherrod Brown, the Democratic chair of the Senate Banking Committee, urged the Fed last month to show commitment to its dual mandate -- of promoting maximum employment and stable prices -- and moderate interest rates.

 "For working Americans who already feel the crush of inflation, job losses will make it much worse," Brown said in a letter to Powell.

-Democratic senators including Elizabeth Warren also expressed concern this week over the Fed's rate hikes, as President Joe Biden's party faces growing voter frustration over high inflation.
+Other Democratic senators including Elizabeth Warren also expressed concern this week over the Fed's rate hikes, as President Joe Biden's party faces growing voter frustration over high inflation, and risks losing control of both houses of Congress to opposition Republicans.

+Powell has argued that allowing high inflation to become entrenched would inflict even more pain on American families and workers.

-"It may come too late to avoid a recession but the Fed has been very clear from the start that while a soft landing is the desirable and attainable outcome, getting inflation under control is the primary focus," said Oanda's Erlam.
+Oanda's Erlam said it may be too late to avoid a recession "but the Fed has been very clear from the start that while a soft landing is the desirable and attainable outcome, getting inflation under control is the primary focus."

-As higher rates take the heat out of economic momentum, there is likely to be "moderation in the labor market before a mild recession in (the first half of) 2023 brings about more marked change," said economist Matthew Martin of Oxford Economics in an analysis.
+As higher borrowing rates put the brakes on the economy's momentum, there is likely to be "moderation in the labor market before a mild recession in (the first half of) 2023 brings about more marked change," said economist Matthew Martin of Oxford Economics in an analysis.

 © 2022 AFP